mayconbordin/streaminer/README.md

 `[28]` <a name="ref28"></a>Bianchi, Giuseppe, Nico d'Heureuse, and Saverio Niccolini.
 "On-demand time-decaying bloom filters for telemarketer detection."
 ACM SIGCOMM Computer Communication Review 41.5 (2011): 5-12.

 `[29]` <a name="ref29"></a>Babcock, Brian, Mayur Datar, and Rajeev Motwani.
 "Sampling from a moving window over streaming data."
 Proceedings of the thirteenth annual ACM-SIAM symposium on Discrete algorithms.
 Society for Industrial and Applied Mathematics, 2002.

+`[30]` <a name="ref30"></a>Cormode, Graham, Donatella Firmani, Graham Cormode, and Donatella Firmani.
+"On Unifying the Space of ℓ0-Sampling Algorithms."
+In ALENEX, pp. 163-172.
+2013.